jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 Note: The code assumes that the `pd` module from the pandas library is imported and that the `_convert_space_to_dtype` function is defined elsewhere.

 ## Function **`get_visualizations_registry`** Overview
 The function `get_visualizations_registry` returns a dictionary that maps string keys to callable functions.
 Each key represents a specific visualization, and the corresponding value is the function that generates that visualization.
-The purpose of this function is to provide a centralized registry of visualizations that can be easily accessed and used throughout the codebase.
+The function can be used to retrieve the appropriate visualization function based on a given key.

 ### **Function Details**
 This code defines a function `get_visualizations_registry()` that returns a dictionary.
 The keys of the dictionary are strings representing different visualization names, and the values are callable functions that correspond to each visualization.